Economy of Tamil Nadu: Electronics

 Electronics manufacturing is a growing industry in Tamil Nadu.
 Chennai has emerged as EMS Hub of India.
 Companies like Flextronics, Motorola, Sony-Ericsson, Foxconn, Samsung, Cisco, and Dell have chosen Chennai as their South Asian manufacturing hub.
 Products manufactured include circuit boards and cellular phone handsets.
 Ericsson also has a Research and Development facility in Chennai.
 Big EPC companies have set up their Engineering centres which include Saipem India Projects Ltd, Technip, Foster Wheeler, Schneider Electric, Mott MacDonald, Petrofac, Austrian company "Austrian Energy and Environment" have also a design office here besides local giant ECC Larsen & Toubro.
-Sanmina-SCI is the latest company to invest in Tamil Nadu to create a state of the art manufacturing facility.
+Reliance Industries and Sanmina-SCI formed a joint venture in 2022 to manufacture electronics in Tamil Nadu.
 Nokia Siemens Networks has decided to build a manufacturing plant for wireless network equipment in Tamil Nadu.

 The state with a projected population of about 66.5 million in year 2009 has a high mobile market share in India.
 According to statistics released by Telecom Regulatory Authority of India (TRAI), the state had a total subscriber base of 43 million mobile customers at the beginning of August 2009.